 Now an elite coach after a distinguished career as a men’s and mixed netballer, Matt has had netball in his veins since his teenage years.

-He represented Victoria and Australia as a player at under-age and Open level before turning his hand to coaching, and is now the Australian 20/U Men’s coach and Victorian 23/U Men’s coach.
+He represented Victoria and Australia as a player at under-age and Open level before turning his hand to coaching, becoming the Australian 20/U Men’s coach and Victorian 23/U Men’s coach.

-He also coaches in Victoria’s highest competition, the Victorian Netball League, with City West Falcons.
+He also previously coached in Victoria’s highest competition, the Victorian Netball League, with City West Falcons.

 A former Victorian representative and Victorian Netball League player, Keira has turned her talents to coaching, where she has worked with both junior and senior athletes over a number of years.

-She has enjoyed success as a team head coach at VNL club Peninsula Waves, and in 2017 will be Waves’ Championship division assistant coach.
+She has enjoyed success as a team head coach at VNL club Peninsula Waves, and in 2023 took on the role of head coach and Championship division coach.